zacharycope0/CNN_Image_Classification/README.md

 # CNN Image Classification
 The code builds and trains a Convolutional Neural Network to categorize color images from the CIFAR-10 dataset.
-You will need to use Jupyter Notebook, Python 2 (or Python 2 Environment), and Keras with the Theano backend.
+You will need to use Jupyter Notebook, Python 2.7 (or Python 2.7 Environment), and Keras with the Theano backend.

 Installation
 ----------------------
 * Clone this repo to your computer.
-* Install the requirements using `pip install -r requirements.txt`.
+* Install the following requirements in your terminal:
+    * `pip2 install -r requirements.txt`
+    * `pip2 install --upgrade --no-deps git+git://github.com/Theano/Theano.git`
+    * `pip2 install keras`
+keras
 * Check that Keras is using the Theano backend.
     * In Python terminal input `import keras`.
     * Response should be: `Using Theano backend`.